ros2/ros2_documentation/source/The-ROS2-Project/Governance/Working-Groups.rst

 ----------------------

  * Meetings should be posted to the Google calendar as well as announced on Discourse.
- * Meetings should have notes and be posted to Discourse using appropriate working group tag.
+ * Meetings should have notes and be posted to Discourse using an appropriate working group tag.
  * For attending the groups meetings please join the associated google group to get invites automatically.